 As far as shopping goes, handbag shopping is high up on the importance scale.
 The reason?
-Many women are more willing to splurge on a beautiful designer handbag than on any other wardrobe component, justifying our purchase by saying, “Well, this’ll last me for years,” which brings us to today’s subject: learning how to preserve and properly care for these investment items.
+Many women are more willing to splurge on a beautiful designer handbag than on any other wardrobe component, justifying a purchase by saying, “Well, this will last for years,” which brings us to today’s subject: learning how to preserve and properly care for purses (and store purses).
 Luckily, there are a few simple steps you can take to ensure that your precious satchels are kept in mint condition for years to come, and a few affordable items that can help you do just that (most of which are conveniently available for purchase via Amazon or The Container Store).

-Scroll down to see our tips (including how to treat and protect your purses' leather and how to help them keep their shape), and to shop gorgeous investment bags that you’ll want to protect!
+Scroll down to see our tips (including how to treat and protect your purses' leather and how to help them keep their shape), and to shop gorgeous investment bags that you’ll want to protect.

 Want to shield your new bag from spills and dirt before they happen?
 Scotchgard Fabric will do the trick for fabric panels, while Scotchgard Suede and Nubuck is a great water and oil repellant for suede.
 Both Collonil and Chamberlain’s make great leather-protecting products.
 Apply product with a clean white cotton cloth, followed by a dry cotton cloth to buff.
 Use products regularly on heavily used bags.
 With any products, test a small patch on the bag to make sure it doesn’t cause discoloration.